 - utilize the parent portal to check your student’s grades and progress

-- access “Class Dojo” to find up-to-date classroom information, activities, and daily behavior feedback
+- access Skyward to find up-to-date grades and communication

 Please be advised that your student’s performance will be assessed in a variety of ways.
-These assessments include, but are not limited to: district benchmark tests, quarterly document based writing assessments, and the district software, AIMS web.
-The students will have numerous opportunities to demonstrate learning and achievement during the 2015-2016 school year.
+These assessments include, but are not limited to: district benchmark tests, monthly oral fluency assessments, monthly comprehension assessments, and periodic growth checks through the iReady computer program.
+The students will have numerous opportunities to demonstrate learning and achievement during the 2020-2021 school year.

 Throughout your child’s Reading course, he or she will have many opportunities for learning, growth, and achievement.
 We will be monitoring your child’s progress with the following grading policy.